 Please be mindful of local residents in respect of getting changed and keeping noise to a minimum.

-Rosemarkie: meet on the grass verge just before the Caravan and Camping Club site (if heading from Rosemarkie out towards Chanonry Point).
-Please do not park in front of the steps down to the beach.
-In Rosemarkie, there are public toilets in the car park opposite the Plough Inn and, in Fortrose, the public toilets are near the main car park, opposite the doctor's surgery.
+Rosemarkie: boats can be unloaded at the Beach Café end of the beach (turn off at the Plough Inn).
+Cars can then be parked in this area where space is available or at the public car park opposite the Plough Inn.
+In Rosemarkie, there are public toilets in the car park opposite the Plough Inn and, in Fortrose, the public toilets are near the main car park, opposite the doctor’s surgery.
 These are operated by the local Community Association, to whom the Club makes a donation.
 There are also toilets at the Leisure Centre in Fortrose.
-NB.
-April 2021, The Rosemarkie and Fortrose toilets are currently closed, but those at Avoch harbour are open.

 North Kessock: meet in the car park by the old ferry pier, opposite the Kessock Hotel.
 There are public toilets at the Old Ticket Office by the pier.